-Tip via (Rape Victim Advocates’ Effects Of Sexual Violence)→This point can be very difficult, it.
-It can be very tempting to try to “fix” things or solve the problem immediately immediately.
-By listening, allowing a survivor to make decisions for her/himself and assuring them that their decisions are supported, you can make a huge impact on that survivor’s life.
+Tip→ This point can be very difficult.
+It can be quite tempting to try to “fix” things or solve the problem immediately.
+By listening, allowing a survivor to make decisions for her/himself and assuring them that their decisions are supported, you can make a huge impact on that survivor’s life. – via Rape Victim Advocates’ Effects Of Sexual Violence

-- It is critical for a survivor to regain sense of control and agency.
-Support a survivor’s decisions, instead of pushing them to take actions that they may not feel comfortable with (such as reporting to police, or seeking counseling).
+It is critical for a victim/survivor to regain their sense of control and agency.
+Support their decisions instead of pushing them to take actions that they may not feel comfortable with (such as reporting to police, or seeking counseling).

-- If a survivor wants to talk, try to be an open listener.
-If they prefer not to talk about the assault, then try to be supportive in other ways, letting them know that you care about them and are willing to listen at a later time if they later decide they do want to share.
+If a victim/survivor wants to talk, try to be an open listener.
+If they prefer not to talk about the assault, then try to be supportive in other ways, such as letting them know that you care about them and are willing to listen at a later time.

-- Balance their safety with their wishes about confidentiality: always respect the survivor’s confidentiality and do not tell others about the survivor’s assault experience without the survivor’s explicit consent.
-If there’s immediate danger (or you think there may be), call 911.
+Balance their safety with their wishes about confidentiality: always respect the victim’s/survivor’s confidentiality and don’t tell others about their experience without explicit permission and consent.
+However, if you believe there to be immediate danger, call 911.

-- Encourage them to reach out to the National hotlines for help and guidance.
-If you simply need someone to talk to, the National Domestic Violence Hotline or the National Sexual Assault Helpline can support you too as you’re figuring out how to support someone else.
+Finally, encourage them to reach out to the national hotlines for help and guidance.
+If you need someone to talk to, the National Domestic Violence Hotline or the National Sexual Assault Helpline can support you too as you’re figuring out how to support someone else.
 They’re free and confidential.

 Take care of yourself too.
 Make sure you seek support and help if you are feeling overwhelmed.

-Domestic violence and sexual assault can be an extremely difficult and painful experiences for the families and friends of survivors.
-Common feelings of those supporting survivors include helplessness, frustration, anger and guilt.
+Domestic violence and sexual assault can be extremely difficult and painful experiences for the families and friends of victims/survivors.
+Common feelings of those supporting victims/survivors include helplessness, frustration, anger and guilt.
 It can be helpful to talk with someone.
 Confidential support is available.

-Both women and men must contend with socially-imposed, internalized messages that create barriers to getting help to heal from sexual assault, abuse or domestic violence.
-Common responses for anyone experiencing abuse or violence, like feelings of self-blame, fear of not being believed, and the form of an individual’s effort to reclaim safety and control over their lives are inevitably deeply influenced by gendered social norms.
+Both women and men must contend with socially-imposed, internalized messages that create barriers to getting help to heal from domestic violence or sexual assault.
+Common responses for anyone experiencing abuse or violence, like feelings of self-blame, fear of not being believed, and the way in which an individual might try to reclaim safety and control over their lives are inevitably deeply influenced by gendered social norms.

 Any man who wants help to heal must first overcome widely-accepted standards of masculinity that discourage men from acknowledging any vulnerability or experiences of victimization, or from showing weakness.
 As outlined above, listening, believing and respecting whatever steps he’s ready to take are crucial elements of supporting a man who has experienced abuse.